 Bottom line: which refurbished AirPods give the best value?

-For most people, refurbished AirPods Pro 2 are the best value in 2026, giving you noise cancellation from around $79 instead of $249 for the new Pro 3.
-If you want the current standard buds, the AirPods 4 from around $91 are the easiest all-round pick.
+For most people, refurbished AirPods Pro 2 are the best value in 2026: $104 at the most recent recorded price, against $249 for a new AirPods Pro 3.
+If you want the current standard buds for the least money, the AirPods 4 at $51 is the easiest all-round pick.

 Whatever model you choose, compare across refurbishers and verify the serial, battery, and warranty before you pay.
-The right pair gives you genuine Apple sound for a fraction of the new price.
+The figures here are what RefurbMe recorded in the second week of August 2026, not a standing offer, so check the live page before you commit.
 While you are upgrading, see the best AirPods accessories to protect your new pair.

 FAQ